carlos-gutier/beautiful-jekyll/_posts/2019-07-31-app-to-identify-prescription-pills-from-images.md

 Along with the application of a few image filters Rekognition did not have much trouble in identifying text in pills with etched imprints.
 The ease of use along with accuracy made it easy for us to take as our final choice for the job.

 ## Conclusion
-If time allowed we would have taken more time to make the OpenCV and Tesseract model work with etched pills.
-Also would have build a shape detection model that along with the pill imprint code would provide us with the pill shape to increase accuracy when querying the database.
+Overall we were satisfied with the how much we were able to accomplished in 16 days.
+Moreover, if we had been given more time we could found ways to make the OpenCV and Tesseract model work with etched pills.
+Also, we could have build a shape detection model that would have allowed us to query our database not just with the identified imprint but also the shape of the pill for more exact results.